towalink/doc/content/main.rst

    tlm commit site <sitename>
    tlm commit node <nodeid>|<nodename.sitename>

 All config versions of a Node are mirrored to the respective Node.
-Note that commiting the configuration and mirroring it to the Node does not activate the new configuration on the Node.
+Note that committing the configuration and mirroring it to the Node does not activate the new configuration on the Node.
 This is done separately.

 Using the "tlm activate..." command, one of the available configuration versions can be activated on one or many Nodes.
 For instance, the following command activated the latest configuration on each Node: